Credit card bills and bankruptcy

 I am also asked by potential clients if I can predict what their credit score will be post filing.
 In the past there has been no way to predict a credit score in the future.
 However, Best Case bankruptcy software has a computer program that can help provide a rough idea of what a bankruptcy filer’s credit score will be in the future.
 Most of my clients are surprised at how high their credit score is within twelve months of filing a Chapter 7 or Chapter 13 bankruptcy.

-At the Stone Law Firm we are also interested in helping you change your thinking going forward on how to use credit cards.
+At the Stone Law Firm we are also interested in helping you change your thinking going forward on how to lower your credit card bills.
 You will hear us talking about Dave Ramsey and other debt counselors.
 We want to make sure this never happens to you again.
 If you are interested in this program, please feel free to call me to set up a free consultation.
 Stone Law Firm has offices in Columbia, Irmo, Florence, and Greenville.
-We are currently allowing phone consultations and zoom consults in addition to in person consults due to the virus.
+We also assist consumers in the state from Aiken, Charleston, Orangeburg, Sumter, and Spartanburg.
+We are currently allowing phone consultations and zoom consults in addition to in person consults.

 - Stone Law Firm